teacupuk/PyUnimus/README.md

 # PyUnimus

-pyunimus is a Python-based tool that automates the backup export process from a Unimus server to your local disk or Git repository.
-Originally derived from a Bash script, this tool leverages the Unimus API to fetch device backups and supports exporting either the latest backup or all available backups.
+PyUnimus is a Python-based tool that automates the backup export process from a Unimus server to your local disk or Git repository.
+Originally derived from a Bash script by NetCore, this tool leverages the Unimus API to fetch device backups and supports exporting either the latest backup or all available backups.
 Additionally, if configured, it can push the backups to a Git repository for version control and backup management.
+This can either run as a python script locally or via a docker container.

 ## Features